Let’s admit it.

 Regression testing is a type of software testing method to verify whether the application which was previously developed and tested is still performing correctly after it enhanced or interfaced with other application.

 The purpose of this kind of testing method is to make sure that changes such as feature enhancements or configuration changes have not introduced any new faults.

 In a nutshell, it is a method of verification that helps to verify the bugs are fixed and the newly added features have not created any problem in the last working version of an application.

 Acceptance testing is usually performed to determine whether the application has met the specified requirements or not.

 The reason behind performing this software testing method is to evaluate the application’s compliance with the business requirements and verify if it has met the required criteria in order to deliver to the end users.

 This is usually the last step before an application goes live or before the delivery of the application is accepted.

-This method is performed either by development company or client, who is buying the application or who has hired development company to create the application.
+This method is performed either by mobile app development company or client, who is buying the application or who has hired development company to create the application.